 A ‘trophic cascade‘ is an ecological phenomenon which is triggered by the addition or removal of top predators from an ecosystem (or the functional extinction of that predator).
 Changes spread like ripples throughout the entire food chain, which can result in huge changes to the structure of the ecosystem beyond just relative population levels of predator and prey.

 A classic example of a trophic cascade is the ‘sea otter-urchin-kelp’ interaction of coastal North America.
 Otters stabilize a system of abundant kelp forests by reducing urchin grazing.
-Removal of the otters (and furtrappers nearly hunted to extinction in the 19th Century) shifts the balance of the system towards the urchins, which then dominate leading to substantial reductions in kelp coverage and productivity.
+Removal of the otters (and fur trappers nearly hunted them to extinction in the 19th Century) shifts the balance of the system towards the urchins, which then dominate leading to substantial reductions in kelp coverage and productivity.

 In simple terms what happened is this.
 Wolves were hunted out of Yellowstone by the mid-1920s.
 With no wolves, the local populations of Elk (which the wolves had preyed on) began to grow.
-Without predators to keep them on the move, the Elk browsed riparian trees in winter, decreasing canopy cover and allowing fewer young trees to develop.
+Without predators to keep them on the move, the Elk browsed riparian trees in winter for longer periods, decreasing canopy cover and allowing fewer young trees to develop.
 Stands of trees thinned and as suitable habitat decreased so, over the following summers, did the number of flycatchers that used those trees to nest in.

-Yellowstone may have undergone too many changes to ever be fully restored, and of course other factors come into play when looking at the pressures on a small migratory songbird (climate change and habitat loss on the neotropical wintering grounds for example), but this example does show just how the direct and indirect ripples of a trophic cascade can have huge local effects.
+Yellowstone may have undergone too many changes to ever be fully restored, and of course other factors come into play when looking at the pressures on a small migratory songbird (climate change and habitat loss on the neotropical non-breeding grounds perhaps), but this example does show just how the direct and indirect ripples of a trophic cascade can have huge local effects.

 Millions of dead sharks

-No-one knows yet what the long-term results of relentlessly removing sharks from coral reefs could be (there are simply too many factors involved, including the complexity of food webs on reefs which involves apex predators, mesopredators, and much more) but interesting research suggests that it may in some cases be profound.
-Algae now dominates many degraded reefs in the Caribbean, for example, and it’s thought that a decrease in the Caribbean shark population was met by an increase in its prey, the grouper.
+No-one knows yet what the long-term results of relentlessly removing sharks from coral reefs could be: there are simply too many factors involved, including the complexity of food webs on reefs which involves apex predators, mesopredators, and much more.
+Interesting research suggests that it may in some cases be profound, though.
+Algae now dominate many degraded reefs in the Caribbean, for example, and it’s thought that a decrease in the Caribbean shark population was met by an increase in its prey, the grouper.
 The expanding grouper population has predated parrotfish, which are normally responsible for clearing coral of algae.